Edward Tiffin was the first governor of Ohio.

 Tiffin often was in opposition to Governor St. Clair.
 St. Clair was a member of the Federalist Party.
 Many residents of Ohio at this time, including Tiffin and Worthington, supported the Democratic-Republican Party.
 St. Clair opposed Ohio statehood because he believed that the Democratic-Republicans would gain control of the state government.
 The governor hoped to shrink the proposed boundaries of Ohio and delay admittance to the United States.
 These two actions would assist the Federalists in securing Ohio for their party.
 Despite St. Clair's efforts, Tiffin, Worthington, and other Democratic-Republicans helped Ohio become the seventeenth state in 1803.

 In March 1803, Tiffin became the first governor of Ohio.
 As governor, Tiffin faced numerous difficulties.
-One pressing issue centered upon tensions with the Native Americans, especially with the Shawnee Indians and their chief Tecumseh.
-During the early 1800s, Tecumseh attempted to form an Indian Confederacy.
+One pressing issue centered upon tensions with the Native Americans, especially with the Shawnee natives and their chief Tecumseh.
+During the early 1800s, Tecumseh attempted to form an Native American Confederacy.
 He wanted the natives to put aside their personal differences and to unite together against the Americans moving into Ohio and the Indiana Territory.
 Tiffin also was concerned with the British in Canada and along the Great Lakes, including on American soil.
 The Treaty of Paris (1783), which ended the American Revolution, required the British to withdraw all of their soldiers from America.
 The British failed to do this.
 During the late 1700s and early 1800s, the British provided natives, including Tecumseh, with weapons to battle the United States.
 Tiffin was reelected as governor in 1805, remaining in office until January 1, 1807.

 In 1807, the state legislature selected Tiffin to replace Thomas Worthington as a senator in the United States Senate.
 Tiffin resigned the position in 1809, hoping to return home to continue his medical practice.
 In that same year, he was elected to the Ohio House of Representatives.
 His fellow legislators selected him to be the Speaker of the House.
 In 1812, President James Madison named Tiffin as the chief commissioner of the United States General Land Office.
 When the British invaded Washington during the War of 1812, Tiffin moved the records of his office so that they would not be seized or destroyed.
 In 1814, Tiffin became the Surveyor General of the Northwest.
 This position allowed him to return to Ohio.
 He served as the surveyor general until his death on August 9, 1829.
 Tiffin, Ohio, is named in Tiffin's honor.